-Policy Statement: Each student will be assigned a nursing faculty advisor.
+Policy Statement: Each student will be assigned a nursing faculty advisor upon admission to the Pre-Nursing and Nursing Program.

-SNHS Advisor Procedure:
+SOH Advisor Procedure:

-- I. Each student will be assigned a faculty advisor by the Admissions and Academic Standards Committee (AASC) upon admittance to a Nursing Program. - II.
+- I. Each student will be assigned a faculty advisor by the Admissions and Academic Standards Committee (AASC) upon admittance to the Pre-Nursing and Nursing Program. - II.
 The advisor will assist each student through the registration process and provide academic counseling.
 See advisement packet. - III.
 The advisor will remain the same throughout the student's nursing education.
 In the event an advisor leaves, a new advisor shall be assigned by the nursing office. - IV.
 The office maintains a record which the advisor updates on a regular basis. - V. An updated list of students and advisors will be posted in the Nursing Program main office each semester by AASC. - VI.
 Each summer the list of advisees will be reviewed by the Nursing Program staff based on current attendance at UOG.
 This list of inactive and graduated students will be removed from the student listing. - VII.
 Course faculty shall refer students who are having difficulties (failing classes, etc.) to their advisors via written communication. - VIII.
 In the event a student has an "emergency" and their advisor is not available, the student shall be referred to the Nursing Administrator or designee.
 If the Nursing Administrator or designee is unavailable, the student may consult a nursing faculty member.
-This practice is discouraged as it often results in students being advised improperly and student/advisor relationship is not maintained.
+This practice is discouraged as it often results in students being advised improperly and student/advisor relationship is not maintained. - IX.
+Students who have not been assigned advisors prior to registration shall be advised by the Nursing Administrator or designee.

-- IX.
-Students who have not been assigned advisors prior to registration shall be advised by the Nursing Administrator or designee. - X. Advisors or advisees desiring to change advisors or advisees shall consult the Chairperson of AASC or the Nursing Administrator regarding reassignment.
+X. Advisors or advisees desiring to change advisors or advisees shall consult the Chairperson of AASC or the Nursing Administrator regarding reassignment.